 The subjective evaluation is evaluated based on the observation of enhanced image in term of textures, shapes and colours.
-As can be seen in Table 6, the experimental results demonstrate the image enhancement was improved by AHE.
+The proposed technique of FpGAHE was compared with five other existing image enhancement techniques i.e., HE, AHE, CLAHE, gamma correction (GC) and AGC.
+As can be seen in Table 6, the experimental results demonstrate from the existing image enhancement techniques, AHE exhibited the best result.
 However, the textures of the A. terreus were not clear and the background of image was not uniform.
-Meanwhile, the AGC was not well practicable and the results were still undesirable where many false textures were generated.
-Compared with the AHE and AGC, the results by FpGAHE exhibits visually better quality.
-In addition, the enhanced image by the FpGAHE was more convincing where that the vein was presented clearer.
+Meanwhile, the HE and AGC was not well practicable and the results were still undesirable where many false textures were generated.
+From the result, the technique of CLAHE showed the least desirable result for the species of Penicillium as the background noise is still present causing the structure to be unclear.
+Subsequently, the technique of GC produced output images that is quite low in contrast which causes some features of fungi to be indistinct or disappear as seen on A. terreus.
+In comparison with the existing techniques, the results by FpGAHE exhibits visually better quality.
+In addition, the enhanced image by the FpGAHE was more convincing where that the vein and features of fungi was presented clearly.